makeplans/makeplans-custom-forms/readme.md

 #### Select

 By default a blank option is added to ensure the user is not selecting a value by mistake.
 To set a different default selected value specify it in `options`.
+To not include a blank option set `include_blank` to `false` in `options`.

 Syntax: `{% select 'label', 'field_name', ['value1', 'value2'], 'html_attributes', 'options' %}`.